Some of the key ideas included in this work

 Here are nine blocks above a surface, shown in different configurations, in some of which one more of the blocks is suspended above (or floats above) another block.
 How many other configurations are possible?
 How else could they be arranged?
 What sequences of block moves could transform one of the arrangements into another arrangement?

 Are all the depicted arrangements spatially possible?
 If there is an impossibility what sort of visual system can detect it?
-Would you expect a two week old human infant, or a squirrel to be able to detect the impossibility?
+Would you expect a two week old human infant, or a squirrel, to be able to detect the impossibility?
 If not, what mechanisms do they lack?

-The above examples were all based on a picture drawn by Oscar Reutersvard some time before the Penrose triangle and Escher's pictures of impossible scenes.
+The above examples were all inspired by a picture drawn by Oscar Reutersvard some time before the Penrose triangle and Escher's pictures of impossible scenes.

 The ability to detect impossibilities depends on abilities to reason about structural relationships, not the ability to generalise from masses of examples.
 Could a deep learning system be taught to recognize spatial impossibility in 2D images of 3D scenes?
 How would it represent (or understand) "impossible"?